November 16, 2023

 • Activating the Virtual Environment: Before you start working on your project, activate the virtual environment by running source /path/to/new/virtual/environment/bin/activate on macOS and Linux, or \path\to\new\virtual\environment\Scripts\activate on Windows.

 By following these steps, you'll have a working Python installation on your computer, ready to tackle JSON parsing and other Python projects.
-This section will ensure that even those who have never installed Python can get set up and ready to code.

-Deserializing JSON with Python
+Step 2: Deserializing JSON with Python

 Deserialization means converting JSON into a Python object.
 It's an essential process when dealing with data collected through various means, including proxy services that ensure the reliability of your data scraping efforts.